chebon/kipsoen/readme.md

 email:jay@jayz.com
 password:password123

-principle and a few things will be up before end of
+principle and a few things will be up before end of weekend